burtonrj/CytoPy/docs/source/gating.rst

 Each gate produces a **Geom** object that is saved to the **Population** and defines the 'space' in which that population is defined (e.g. the variables on the x and y axis, how they are transformed, and the coordinates in this space that "capture" the population of interest)

-For every type of gate there is a class that inherits from the **Gate** class in cytopy.flow.gating.base
+For every type of gate there is a class that inherits from the **Gate** class in CytoPy.flow.gating.base

 Each gate and their class is detailed below.
 Code examples are given for creating and applying a gate.
 Reminder: in the examples below we create gates for **Template** object, but the commands are the same for a **Gating** object.